Dolomites Ski Region

 The 12 main ski resorts across the Dolomites ski region are: classy Cortina d’Ampezzo; impressive Kronplatz; the fine food & terrain of Alta Badia; the expansive & popular Val Gardena; diverse Val di Fassa; the area's highest ski resort Arabba-Marmolada; beautiful 3 Peaks Dolomites (Drei Zinnen a.k.a Sesto); Valle di Fiemme - Obereggen; San Martino di Castrozza - Passo Rolle; the Eisacktal (Valle Isarco) resorts of Brixen - Plose & Gitschberg-Jochtal; Alpe Lusia - San Pellegrino; and gorgeous, quiet Civetta (our personal favourite!).

 The Dolomites is famous for two major on-piste ski tours.
 The Sella Ronda is a busy 36km loop that goes across four of the ski valleys (Alta Badia, Val Gardena, Val di Fassa and Arabba-Marmolada), whilst the Great War Ski Tour (Giro della Grande Guerra) packs in historical landmarks, lots of ski slopes, and even a horse drawn “ski lift” over a surprisingly arduous 80km.
-The Sella Ronda can be particularly packed with skiers, so once done, avoid it for the rest of your stay!
+The Sella Ronda can be particularly packed with skiers, so do it earlt one midweek day and once done, avoid it for the rest of your stay!
 Don’t be too disappointed if you don’t complete the Great War Ski Tour in one day, lots of skiers don’t.
 You just gotta know when to call a taxi to avoid getting stuck too far from home!

 For off-piste freeriders, when the snowpack is deep, the Dolomites is home to numerous unique ski routes.
 The northern flanks of the Marmolada glacier, the couloirs of Tofana, Faloria, Cristallo & Lagazuoi at Cortina, plus the many descents off the Sella massif from Saas Pordoi or over Piz Boe, are unlike anything you will ever experience anywhere else.
 One just needs to be flexible and follow the snow.
 Much of the more interesting freeride terrain & couloirs are hidden from view & often require local knowledge and/or climbing skills (via ferrata/crampons etc) to access.
 If in doubt, get a guide.
 See our Dolomites Ski Lessons & Guiding page for options.